MRinfernofrog/Discord-Auto-5k-ultra-5G-raytracing-ps5-Balls-maker/README.md

 pls read me less important
 ```
+To edit the file you must have:
+notepad or something els

 To use you will need to uncommnet one of the two options at the start of th script
 the options are: